 Inscription Positiontang, reverse

-Inscription TranslationA day in the eighth month of the monkey year, the first year of the Man'en era
+Inscription TranslationA day in the eighth month in the third year of the Tempo era

 There is no image of this object, or there may be copyright restrictions